Rikolto in Vietnam (previously VECO Vietnam) is a member of Rikolto, an international NGO with its International Office in Leuven, Belgium.

-Rikolto is an international NGO with more than 40 years’ experience in partnering farmer organisations and food chain stakeholders across Africa, Asia, Europe and Latin America.
+Rikolto is an international NGO with more than 40 years of experience in partnering with farmer organisations and food chain actors across Africa, Asia, Europe and Latin America.

 Rikolto runs programmes in 14 countries worldwide through eight regional offices.
 We’re a close-knit network of accessible and knowledgeable colleagues, willing to share experience and eager to inspire others.

 Rikolto (previously going by the name Vredeseilanden in Belgium) is the result of the 2001 merger of three Belgian development organizations: Vredeseilanden, FADO and COOPIBO.
 Each brought their own experiences, expertise, resources and geographical specializations to the table, and together they decided to continue under the name Vredeseilanden.